victormbogu1/Enterprise-SOC-Lab-Splunk-Sysmon-FortiGate-MITRE-ATT-CK-Simulation-Live-Traffic-/README.md

 - outputs.conf (Where does the UF send data)
 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/261569f373dec8813673ea83d429ca1bd678b3ab/New%20folder%20(3)/output.png)

 - inputs.conf (What logs to forward)
 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/261569f373dec8813673ea83d429ca1bd678b3ab/New%20folder%20(3)/inputforward.png)

 - Attack simulation with Kali (hydra) — do this only in your lab.
+- I tested by acttacking the Target machine by brute forcing using the Hydra with serveral login attempt and successfull login which took place you can see it showned in the diagram

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/261569f373dec8813673ea83d429ca1bd678b3ab/New%20folder%20(3)/Hydra%20to%20attack.png)

+The below show the faied and successful logs in splunk
 Why: Generate failed & successful logons to see which events are generated and how Splunk detects them.

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/a17912a36a48903868eff50066db41e724c56239/New%20folder%20(4)/Count%20by%20Event_Host.png)

+You can see the Attacker machine diplay event code 4625 which reconignises as failed attempt with ip 192.168.10.50 trying to login failed and this as showned over time because i tried severally

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/261569f373dec8813673ea83d429ca1bd678b3ab/New%20folder%20(3)/Attacker%20failed%204625.png)

+The below shows Event code 4624 which indicate the attacker machine loged in successfully on Target machine

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/261569f373dec8813673ea83d429ca1bd678b3ab/New%20folder%20(3)/Successful%20logon%20by%20the%20attacker.png)

-Created a table which display high brute force attack coming from Kali Attacker Machine with IP 192.168.100.50
+Created a table which display high brute force attack coming from Kali Attacker Machine with IP 192.168.100.50, you can see the amount of brute force attcak that took place.

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/261569f373dec8813673ea83d429ca1bd678b3ab/New%20folder%20(3)/show%20persistent%20log.png)